riganti/dotvvm-docs/Pages/concepts/control-development/binding-extensibility.md

 [Options]
 public class ResourceBindingExpression : BindingExpression, IStaticValueBinding {
-    // You need a contructor with this exact signature public ResourceBindingExpression(BindingCompilationService service, IEnumerable<object> properties) : base(service, properties) { }
+    // You need a constructor with this exact signature public ResourceBindingExpression(BindingCompilationService service, IEnumerable<object> properties) : base(service, properties) { }

     // You can have helpers for the binding properties, so they can be accessed like normal .NET properties